reactor-team/reactor-experiments/helios-interactive/README.md

 # helios-interactive

-A story-driven Next.js demo using the **Helios** model.
-Pick a narrative, then progress through sequential story beats — each follow-up prompt is scheduled into the running generation so the video transitions smoothly without resetting.
+A story-driven Next.js demo using the **Helios** model for real-time interactive video generation.
+Pick a narrative or start from a reference image, then steer the video with follow-up prompts, all scheduled seamlessly without resetting.

 ## What It Does

-- Choose from pre-written stories (e.g. "King of the Jungle", "Rainy Evening") with multiple steps
+- **Story presets**: choose from multi-step stories ("King of the Jungle", "Rainy Evening") and progress through sequential beats
-- The first prompt starts a fresh generation via `set_prompt` + `start`
+- **Image-to-video**: start from example reference images (Village Puppy, Mars Explorer) or upload your own
-- Follow-up prompts use `schedule_prompt` at `currentChunk + 2` so transitions happen seamlessly while the video keeps generating
+- **Interactive prompts**: type custom prompts at any point to add to the running scene
-- Shows the current active prompt and your step progress through the story
+- **Prompt enhancement**: custom prompts are automatically enhanced using OpenAI or Anthropic (configurable) for richer scene descriptions
-- Type your own prompts to steer the generation manually at any point
+- **Smooth transitions**: follow-up prompts use `schedule_prompt` so the video transitions without resetting
-- Reset to start over or pick a different story
+- **Side-by-side layout**: controls on the left, full video on the right (stacks on mobile)

 ## Getting Started